Driver CPC Training

-Under new EU rules, all LGV & PCV Drivers will need to hold a Driver CPC (Certificate of Professional Competence) in addition to their Driving Licence.
+Under new EU rules, all LGV & PCV Drivers will need to hold a valid Driver Qualification Card (DQC) obtained by completing a CPC (Certificate of Professional Competence) course in addition to their Driving Licence.

-New Drivers will need to take a test to receive their initial CPC and it must be renewed every 5 years by attending compulsory 35 hours classroom training.
+New Drivers will need to take a test to receive their initial CPC and it needs to be renewed every 5 years by attending compulsory 35 hours training course.

 Holders of Vocational Licences who passed Bus/Coach licence before 10th September 2008, or Lorry Drivers before 10th September 2009 have been given 5 years to gain their CPC and will need to complete their 35 Hours Training by the deadline and renew their Driver Qualification Card (DQC).